ZachAndrews98/ms3-challenge/README.md

 ## TODO

-1. Add end of run statistics log file
-2. Add overview of approach to README
+1. Add overview of approach to README